Biden vows that first bill of next Congress will legalize abortion if Democrats pick up seats

 "If you give me two more senators in the United States Senate, I promise you, I promise you, we're going to codify Roe and once again make Roe the law of the land," Mr. Biden said last month at the National Education Association, in Washington, D.C.

-While Democrats have chipped away at Republicans' lead in the battle for House control, helped along by motivated abortion-rights voters, among other factors, Democrats have not been able to grow the number of people prioritizing the abortion.
+While Democrats have chipped away at Republicans' lead in the battle for House control, helped along by motivated abortion-rights voters, among other factors, Democrats have not been able to grow the number of people prioritizing the abortion issue.

 The president and other Democrats are focusing on abortion access as a key issue in the 2020 midterms, after the Supreme Court struck down Roe in June.
 The Biden administration has tried to protect access to abortion as much as it can unilaterally, but the president has acknowledged there is only so much he can do without a supportive Congress.